Neha9849/Root/README.md

 ---
 ## What is this Application?

-- Root is a blogging Application.
+ Root is a blogging Application where
 - Users can sign in using google oauth.
-- Users can create, edit and delete blogs
+- Users can create, read, update and delete blogs.
+- Users has a dashboard where his/her activity and details will be Shown.
-- Users can edit their profile
+- Users can edit their Profile Details.
-- Users can read blogs.
+- Users can view others Profiles.
 ---
 ## Built with
 NodeJs    - Runtime env